 Involving People With ABI in Planning When Insight, Memory or Cognition Are Impaired

 Involving people with acquired brain injury in person-centred planning is a core expectation, but it presents distinct challenges when insight, memory or cognition are impaired.
 ABI services must balance involvement, safety and decision-making support while avoiding tokenistic consultation.
 Commissioners and inspectors increasingly scrutinise how providers enable genuine involvement rather than relying on substituted decision-making by default.
+In practice, this means services must do more than simply ask whether the person agrees with a plan.
+They need to show how participation has been actively supported, how communication has been adapted and how the person’s own wishes remain central even when cognition is complex or fluctuating.

 Why involvement is complex in ABI services